Dardanians (Trojan): Modern authors

-The ethnic affinities of the Dardanoi, and of the Trojans, and the nature of their language remain a mystery.
-The remains of their material culture reveal close ties with Luwian, other Anatolian groups, and Thracians.
-The Dardanoi were linked by ancient Greek and Roman writers with the Illyrian people of the same name who lived in the Balkans (i.e. the Dardani), a notion supported by a number of parallel ethnic names found both in the Balkans and Anatolia that are considered too great to be a mere coincidence (e.g. Eneti and Enetoi, Bryges and Phryges).
-Strabo described the Dardanoi as Illyrians and this view is also supported by modern scholars.
+In the modern era, the ethnic affinities of the Dardanoi and the nature of their language remain a mystery.
+Possible Phrygian and/or Mycenaean connections have been proposed.

 Archaeological finds from the Troad dating back to the Chalcolithic period show striking affinity to archaeological finds known from the same era in Muntenia and Moldavia, and there are other traces which suggest close ties between the Troad and the Carpatho-Balkan region of Europe.
 Archaeologists in fact have stated that the styles of certain ceramic objects and bone figurines show that these objects were brought into the Troad by Carpatho-Danubian colonists; for example, certain ceramic objects have been shown to have Cucuteni origins.
 Egyptian records from the Battle of Qadesh refer to Hittite allies known as Drdny, likely referring to the Dardanoi.